pha5echange/eng-tools/README.md

 13) The output file from this ('wuGraph_data') can then be processed with 'eng_network_wd'.
 This outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.

-14) Network layout parameters can be edited in 'config_nw.txt'.
+14) Network layout parameters can be edited in 'config/config_nw.txt'.

 15) Rename a GEXF file ('gexf/shm.gexf') and run 'shm.py' to calculate the SimpleHybridity Metric (SHM) for a graph.